-We were particularly impressed by the way the Forerunner 55 helps new runners structure their training, offering workout suggestions based on their past activities and fitness level so they don't end up running the same distance and intensity every time.
-The watch also suggests a rest period after each session, so new runners know how long to leave between workouts to avoid risk of injury.
+We were particularly impressed by how the Forerunner 55 helps new runners structure their training, offering workout suggestions based on their past activities and fitness level, so they don't run the same distance and intensity every time.
+The watch also suggests a rest period after each session, so new runners know how long to leave between workouts to avoid the risk of injury.

 The round face is designed to be attractive enough for daily wear, while the water-resistant build should mean you don’t need to take it off much.
 The Polar Flow app plays nice with other fitness services like Training Peaks and Strava, so you should be able to transition across painlessly – well, apart from the pain of a tough training session, of course.

-Yes, the Amazfit Bip is a very cheap running watch, but you get a lot of tech for your money.
-There’s the near-obligatory GPS and heart rate monitor of course, making it a capable run-tracker, aided by an app that provides plenty of post-run stats.
+Yes, the original Amazfit Bip is a very cheap running watch, but you get a lot of tech for your money.
+There’s GPS and an optical heart rate monitor, of course, making it a capable run-tracker, aided by an app that provides plenty of post-run stats.
 The newer Amazfit Bip U and Bip 3 models do not have GPS, while the Bip 3 Pro model does, so if you can't get hold of the original Bip and you're looking for the updated version, it's worth double-checking which model you're getting.

-Another excellent cheap running watch the Amazfit GTS 2 offers very impressive specs for the price.
-Not only does it feature on-board GPS for tracking your training sessions, the on-board music player means you can simply connect your headphones via Bluetooth and enjoy your favorite running playlist without your phone.
+Another excellent cheap running watch that offers very impressive specs for the price.
+Not only does the Amazfit GTS 2 feature onboard GPS for tracking your training sessions, the onboard music player means you can simply connect your headphones via Bluetooth and enjoy your favorite running playlist without your phone.

 This cheap running watch delivers enough to cater for couch-to-5Kers and serious marathon runners alike.
 The M430 boasts all the usual run-tracking, but also offers additional features such as sleep tracking, a simple Fitness Test to chart your progress, and recommended recovery times.
 An update also added a find-your-way-home feature, giving you the freedom to run off the beaten track.